strontic/strontic.github.io/xcyclopedia/library/wiaservc.dll-27CCDFB300302826F5CCFF0678F20D80.md

 ## Possible Misuse

 *The following table contains possible examples of `wiaservc.dll` being misused.
-While `wiaservc.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wiaservc.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --